 The Career Services program assists students and alumni with job search strategies and provides the tools needed to plan and accomplish career goals.
 From determining career paths and proper positioning in the marketplace, as well as learning how to write a resume and handle the interview process, Career Services offers strong job placement support.
-The Academy shares job openings and exhibition, grant and funding opportunities through a weekly opportunities e-blast.
+The Academy shares job openings and exhibitions as well as grants and funding opportunities through a weekly opportunities e-blast.
 Both paid and unpaid opportunities for students and alumni include: